 Payload: One missile each launcher for a grand total of eight long range missiles (Has no missiles in storage for reloads).

-Maximum Effective Range: As per short range missile type (Go to Revised bomb and missile table).
+Maximum Effective Range: As per short range missile type (Go to revised bomb and missile tables for details.)

-Mega Damage: As per short range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per short range missile type (Go to revised bomb and missile tables for details.)

 Rate of Fire: One at a time or in volleys of two or four and can be used up to twice per melee (Each launcher operates independently).

 Mega Damage: By Medium torpedo warhead type (See Revised Rifts Torpedoes).